 What is Enhanced Due Diligence (EDD)?

-Enhanced Due Diligence (EDD) is an advanced risk assessment process in which information is gathered and analysed to identify and mitigate financial crimes, money laundering, and terrorist financing.
+Enhanced Due Diligence (EDD) is an advanced risk assessment process, greatly more in-depth that Customer Due Diligence (CDD) in which information is gathered and analysed to identify and mitigate financial crimes, money laundering, and terrorist financing.

 What is (EDD) Enhanced Due Diligence Typically Required For?

-In 2021, the UK enacted stringent laws to fight money laundering, emphasising a shared responsibility between public and private sectors.
+The UK has enacted stringent laws to fight money laundering, emphasising a shared responsibility between public and private sectors.
 The regulations don't prescribe specific actions for due diligence but require enhanced efforts compared to usual procedures.

 Because of this, every company is responsible for their due diligence procedures and ensuring they comply with UK law, so they must decide exactly which measures should be taken as part of an advanced due diligence check: